MeshalAlamr/quick-action-recognition/current_experiments/README.md

 ## Tasks
 - [x] Create dataset with 0.25 downsampling.
 - [x] Create dataset with 0.33 downsampling.
-- [ ] Visualize other actions and with the new downsampling rates (4 animations side by side).
+- [ ] Visualize other actions with the new downsampling rates (4 animations side by side).
 - [x] Request NTU-RGB+D RGB Videos.
 - [ ] Show RGB video with visualization.
 - [ ] Create a code to check minimum number of frames (non-zero) in the original dataset.